hapax/hapax.github.io/assets/chuzenji.md

 enormous shed and an empty weedlot.
 I leave the convenience store, armed with an array of flavoured pretzels, and cut up concrete stairs to the backstreet.
-The weedlot is a little forest, poetically appose to the guesthouse, and I clamber over a fence and down a stonewall to take in its petrichor and glistening tussock before I check in.
+The weedlot really is a little forest, in poetic apposition to the guesthouse, and I clamber over a fence and down a stonewall to take in its petrichor and glistening tussock before.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />
 </div>
 </figure>

-The Little Forest Inn presents me with various unmarked doors, all locked.
+The Little Forest Inn presents a puzzle of locked and unmarked doors.
 I pick a door at random and knock quietly; nothing.
 I knock harder.
 A woman in her late 30s shuffles to the door